 Duke Energy is one of the largest power companies in the country, supplying and delivering electricity to approximately 4 million customers in the Carolinas and the Midwest and natural gas in Ohio and Kentucky.
 Its commercial power and international businesses operate diverse power generation assets in North America and Latin America, including a growing renewable energy portfolio.

-Furthermore, with energy companies becoming an increasingly popular investment option for traders, and with significant investments in hydrogen infrastructure due to take place over the coming years, Rogers will discuss why buying stocks in clean energy companies can be so lucrative.
+Furthermore, with energy companies becoming an increasingly popular investment option for traders, significant investments in hydrogen infrastructure along with other options like Uranium Energy and mining might become a norm.
+That said, with what is to take place over the coming years, Rogers will discuss why buying stocks in clean energy companies can be so lucrative.

 For instance, in countries like Germany, Wasserstoff Aktien Deutschland (German hydrogen stocks) seem to be appearing in more investment portfolios than ever before.
 Correspondingly, Rogers will also be sharing his thoughts on what else the future holds for investing in clean energy stocks.